EleniNtz13/Public-Library-Internship-Sparta/week-02/week-02-report.md

 ```

 - If Python is **not installed**, download and install it from the official website.
-- If the command prints a version number, you're good to go. ✔️
+- If the command prints a version number, you're good to go ✔️.

 ### 2. Create a Virtual Environment (Recommended)